-The following is the quantitative information regarding income and expenses arising from investments broken down by type of asset and liability recognized directly in equity at the end of the 2022 and 2021 exercises, as its shows in the financial statements:
+The following is the quantitative information regarding income and expenses arising from investments broken down by type of asset and liability recognized directly in equity at the end of the 2023 and 2022 exercises, as its shows in the financial statements:

-2022 2021
+2023 2022

-FINANCIAL ASSETS (7,152) (1,003)
+FINANCIAL ASSETS 4,742 (7,152)

 Financial investments in capital - -

-Shareholdings in investment funds (36) 530
+Shareholdings in investment funds 231 (36)

-Fixed income securities (7,116) (1,533)
+Fixed income securities 4,511 (7,116)

 Other assets - -

 FINANCIAL LIABILITIES - -

-Deposits received on ceded reinsurance -
+Deposits received on ceded reinsurance - -

 Other liabilities - -

-TOTAL (7,152) (1,003)
+TOTAL 4,742 (7,152)

-Investments in 2022 and 2021 had a negative effect on equity with recognised losses of EUR 7,152 thousand (EUR 1,003 thousand in 2021) from Investment Fund Units and Fixed Income Securities.
+Investments in 2023 had a positive effect on equity with recognised income of 4,742 thousand euros from Investment Fund and Fixed Income Securities investments.
+However, in 2022 the investments had a negative effect on equity with a recognised loss of 7,152 thousand euros from Investment Fund Units and Fixed Income Securities.